gadirom/ContainerGeometry/README.md

 ```
 let containerFrameRect = geometryData.containerFrame
 ```
-Also, you may get all the IDs of the views that contain specific point like this:
+Also, you may get all the IDs of the views that contain a specific point like this:
 ```
 let idsOfTheViewsContainingYourCGPoint = geometryData.frames(containing: yourCGPoint)
 ```